top of page

 Remarkable, like everybody else.

-Greek culture doesn’t erase the self.
-But it also doesn’t idolize it.
+Greek culture doesn't erase the self.
+But it doesn't idolise it either.
+It makes room for both the individual and the whole.

 Why this matters to us

-We’re not historians.
-Just people who fell in love — slowly, deeply — with this land and the wisdom it carries.
-Everything you’ve just read is filtered through our own reflections.
-Not a general truth.
-Not an academic thesis.
-Just the connections we’ve come to see, the more we learn and the more we listen.
+Everything here is filtered through our own reflections.
+Not academic truth.
+Not a general claim.
+Just the connections we've come to see, the more we listen and the more we stay.

 This is why we're building Orama Oikos.